guilhermesantos0/role_ping/README.md

 A bot that disables role pinging when they are mentioned!<br>
 Use ` npm install ` to install necessary modules.<br>
-<stong>Note: This is not intended to be a full prodiction bot ans is solely meant for a single server.</strong><br>
+Note: This is not intended to be a full prodiction bot and is solely meant for a single server.<br>

 ## example: